 The current crisis has only revealed the strength of the program, as many students do not have to worry about their lessons.
 Most students pursuing an IB diploma are independent learners, but they still need to follow the curriculum requirements.

 Though many students are staying home and following lockdown measures, the IB program is making sure that students will receive their scores in July.
 Schools may need to submit all coursework and grades by April 20, so students can still apply for their college of choice in time.
 An IB diploma is recognized internationally and can help students gain entry and even credits to their chosen university in whichever country.

 If your family lives abroad, it’s best to choose a school with an IB program for your child.
 That will ensure that when you return to your home country, your children can earn a placement in any school.

 IB Schools Go Virtual

 Many learning institutions have turned to online learning.
 Some schools offered options on asynchronous and synchronous learning, as students and teachers might live in different time zones.
 Administrators had to arrange the teachers’ schedules and provide more one-on-one meetings with students.
-Some are also exploring video and interactive learning materials to help parents and students continue their educational progress.
+Home tutors in Singapore are also exploring video and interactive learning materials to help parents and students continue their educational progress.
 All of these factors not only help unburden parents of documenting their children’s learning but also help teachers assess their performance.

 The pandemic has taught the world many things, and one of them is that schools have to harness the Internet and use it as a tool to help students learn, especially if they are involved in an IB diploma program.
 Many schools have adapted quickly, and students in international schools have some advantages in that they are more independent when it comes to learning.
 But they still need the guidance of their IBDP-trained teachers and instructors.
 Online education may become a part of any IB school’s “new normal” in the near future.